 Bring back childhood memories with the multi-purpose fluffy stuff that goes in bakes, on biscuits, on smores and more.
 The crème in this recipe lasts up to ten days too (if you put it in the fridge) so you’ll have plenty of chance to use it up!

 Try this new take on vegan cheesecake by blending aquafaba with cashews, vanilla and plant-based milk to make a gorgeous creamy filling.

 Naughty but so nice, these vegan churros are a great way of sharing the love.
-Fold them into hearts, then dip them in aquafaba and cinnamon icing for the finishing touch.
+Dust them with cinnamon sugar and dunk them in chocolate for the finishing touch.